 The Court designated the Gelboim bondholder class as a separate class in the multidistrict LIBOR antitrust action and appointed the Firm Interim Co-Lead Counsel for the Bondholder Class.
 Plaintiffs allege the defendant banks - members of the U.S. Dollar LIBOR panel - colluded to artificially suppress LIBOR rates between August 2007 and May 2010.
 On March 29, 2013, the Southern District of New York dismissed the Sherman Act antitrust claims in all LIBOR-related actions then pending before it, including the Bondholder Action in its entirety.
 Bondholder plaintiffs appealed to the Second Circuit, which, by Order dated October 30, 2013, dismissed the appeal.
 The United States Supreme Court granted Bondholder plaintiffs' petition for a writ of certiorari.
 Following argument before the Supreme Court on December 9, 2014, by unanimous opinion dated January 21, 2015, the Supreme Court ruled in favor of the Bondholder plaintiffs, and directed that their appeal of the district court's dismissal of the Sherman Act antitrust claims proceed.
 Briefing on the appeal before the Second Circuit was completed in August 2015, and oral argument was heard by a three judge panel of the Second Circuit on November 13, 2015.
 By opinion dated May 23, 2016, the Second Circuit reversed the District Court and remanded the Bondholder Action back to the District Court.
-Following briefing and oral argument on a second motion to dismiss, by Order dated December 20, 2016, the District Court again dismissed the Bondholder Plaintiffs' antitrust claim.
-This dismissal is presently on appeal to the Second Circuit.
+Following briefing and oral argument on a second motion to dismiss, by Order dated December 20, 2016, the District Court again dismissed the Bondholder Plaintiffs' antitrust claim, which dismissal was subsequently affirmed by the Second Circuit in December 2021.
+On December 16, 2020, the Court granted final approval to settlements with seven defendant banks for a total of \$68.625 million.
+Settlements with three additional defendant banks, totaling \$1.749 million, are presently before the Court for final approval.